 What Is Laser Engraving And How Does It Work?

-Laser engraving has been around since the 1960s, when it was first used in industrial applications.
-It wasn’t until the late 1990s that laser engraving became a popular way to personalize items like jewelry, gifts, and awards.
+Laser engraving has existed since the 1960s, when it was first used in industrial applications.
+Laser engraving didn’t until the late 1990s that it become a popular way to personalize items like jewelry, gifts, and awards.

 What is laser engraving?